Who's Getting Leaked? Analyzing 1.2 billion leaked user credentials

 Probably that threat of emotion turmoil was what caused Equifax executives to dump about two million USD worth of shares before the hack was announced and the stock plunged:

 Yuck.
-And these are the people scoring our credit?
+And these are the people determining who gets loans on what terms?

 Just the tip of the iceberg